YBaj/CS-350-Artifact-Reflection/README.md

 What I Did Well

 Funnily enough I don't think I did anything particularly too well on these assignments *from a technical perspective*.
 The greatest thing I did through these assignments was work through adversity.
-I was having a lot of technical issues and logistical issues setting up my Raspberry Pi for these assignments but I worked through it with patience determination and a lot of re-reading and troubleshooting.
+I was having a lot of technical issues and logistical issues setting up my Raspberry Pi for these assignments but I worked through it with patience, determination, and a lot of re-reading and troubleshooting.

 Where I Could Improve